Rancher supports provisioning Amazon EC2 hosts using

 Before launching a host on AWS, you’ll need to find your AWS account credentials as well as your security group information.
 The Account Access information can be found using Amazon’s documentation to find the correct keys.
 When creating an access key and secret key, please be sure to save it somewhere as it will not be available unless you create a new key pair.

 Under the Infrastructure -> Hosts tab, click Add Host.
 Select the Amazon EC2 icon.
+Select your desired Region.
 Provide your AWS Access key and Secret Key, click on Next: Authenticate & select a network.
 Rancher will use your credentials to determine what is available in AWS to launch instances.

-You’ll need to select the available region and zone to create the instance.
-Depending on which region/zone that you select, the available VPC IDs and Subnet IDs will be displayed.
+You’ll need to select the availability zone to create the instance.
+Depending on which zone that you select, the available VPC IDs and Subnet IDs will be displayed.
 Select a VPC ID or Subnet ID, and click on Next: Select a Security Group.